Aidan-Pasquale99/t-ticketing-system/README.md

 Then go to `http://127.0.0.1:5000` in a web browser.

-From here, you can register a new user by clicking `Register now`
+From here, you can register a new regular user by clicking `Register now`

+### Admin User

+To login as the default admin user, enter the following credentials:

+Username: `admin@t.com`

+Password: `tadmin`